gaurav-ft/fat-rasp-dev/README.md

 - DBSCAN
 - Gaussian Mixture Model (GMM)

-For K-Means clustering:
-- Analysis is performed for:
-  - 2 clusters
-  - 3 clusters

 Across all clustering methods:
 - Cluster assignments align closely with biological group labels
 - Clear separation is observed between healthy and unhealthy samples